Foreign, Commonwealth & Development Office

 Minister of State (Foreign, Commonwealth and Development Office)

-To ask the Secretary of State for Foreign, Commonwealth and Development Affairs, if he will review the Government's funding to UNRWA.
+To ask the Secretary of State for Foreign, Commonwealth and Development Affairs, what discussions he has had with his international counterparts on proposals for an ecocide law.

 Minister of State (Foreign, Commonwealth and Development Office)